Neil Sanderson

 Neil Christopher Sanderson (born December 17, 1978) is a Canadian musician.
-He is the drummer, backing vocalist, and co-founder of the Canadian rock band Three Days Grace.
-He cites his influences as John Bonham, Danny Carey, and Stewart Copeland.
-He is also the co-founder of the American record label Judge and Jury.
+He is the drummer, backing vocalist, keyboardist, and co-founder of the Canadian rock band Three Days Grace.
+He cited his influences as John Bonham, Danny Carey, and Stewart Copeland.
+He is also the co-founder of the American record label Judge & Jury Records, alongside record producer Howard Benson.

-Early years
+Early life

-Neil Sanderson was born on December 17, 1978 in Peterborough, Canada.
+Neil Sanderson was born on December 17, 1978, in Peterborough, Canada.
+During his childhood, his older brother died in a car accident, as well as his father in a separate death.
 Sanderson took up the piano before he started school.
 He had an avid interest in music and worked with different instruments while he was in elementary school.
 He became enamored of drums and started playing it at the age of 12.

-He entered Norwood District High School in 1992.
-Before that, he attended Adam Scott C.V.I High School in Peterborough, where he met Adam Gontier when both of them were in grade 9.
+He attended Adam Scott C.V.I High School in Peterborough, where he met Adam Gontier when both of them were in grade 9.
 With bassist Brad Walst, they practiced writing and playing instruments.
 They created the band "Groundswell" with Phil Crowe and Joe Grant.

 Sanderson was also the drummer for the band Thousand Foot Krutch from 1995 to 1997.
 Groundswell reformed as Three Days Grace in 1997.